 Why would a business not continue to extend domestic partner benefits to employees?
 Well, now that all people have equal access to marriage, companies stand to save a substantial amount of money and time by streamlining their benefits plans.

-Determining domestic partner status can also be an administrative headache.
+Determining domestic partner status can present administrative challenges, particularly for multi-state employers.
 The Mayo Clinic, for example, has 76,000 employees working in all 50 states — states with varying regulations on domestic partnership.
 According to the Star Tribune, the organization started phasing out same-sex domestic partnership benefits in those states where marriage had been legalized prior to the Supreme Court ruling.
 Then, with federal recognition, the director of the health system noted, “This makes it much easier for us.
 Now we’re applying the same rules across the organization.”
 The nonprofit gave employees a one-year grace period to get married to maintain their partner benefits.

 In cases where companies offered domestic partner benefits to same-sex couples only, a potential legal consequence now seems moot, as accusations of discrimination based on sexual orientation can no longer take place where such laws are in effect.
-Now, ironically, if a company continues to offer domestic benefits to unmarried same-sex couples but not unmarried opposite-sex couples, it could be vulnerable to discrimination suits.
+Now, ironically, if a business continues to offer domestic benefits exclusively to unmarried same-sex couples, it could be vulnerable to discrimination suits.

 Whether businesses choose to defend themselves in court or extend the definition of domestic partnerships to include opposite-sex couples, this is an added complication and cost.
 Some owners may see more value in dropping domestic partnership benefits to make some of the possible downsides go away.